pepijnvink/thesisvink/README.md

 # thesisvink

-The goal of the thesisvink is to simulate and analyze data used for my Research Report.
+The goal of the thesisvink package is to simulate and analyze data used for my Research Report.

 ## Installation